 University policies on academic status are summarized below.
 However, because the consequences of being placed on academic probation vary from one academic unit to another, if you are in this situation and have questions, you should check with your unit’s Academic Advising Office.

 A student whose term and cumulative grade point averages are 2.0 or higher is in regular or good academic standing.
 However, some departments and some academic units require higher GPA’s in order to gain admission to or remain enrolled in a specific program.
-If you are in good academic standing, but are not admissible to one degree program, you should contact an academic adviser in the Academic Exploration and Advising Services for guidance in exploring your options.
+If you are in good academic standing, but are not admissible to one degree program, you should contact an academic adviser in the Discovery Center for guidance in exploring your major options.

 - A student in good standing whose term grade point average subsequently falls below 2.0 but is 1.0 or above is placed on academic probation, even if the student’s cumulative GPA remains above 2.0.
 A student on academic probation must remove probation within two consecutive semesters or become subject to academic dismissal.